Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Characterization of aperiodic SHS

-where $g_1$ and $g_2$ can be expressed in a unique way as
+where $\varphi_1$ and $\varphi_2$ can be expressed in a unique way as

-where $l_1,l_2:\mathbb{R}^2\longrightarrow \mathbb{R}^2$ are linear functions and $p_1,p_2:\mathbb{R}^2\longrightarrow \mathbb{R}^2$ are periodic functions.
-The fact that the kernel of $\lambda$ is preserved implies that there is some function $G:\mathbb{R}\longrightarrow \mathbb{R}$ such that
+where $l_1,l_2:\mathbb{R}^2\to \mathbb{R}^2$ are linear functions and $p_1,p_2:\mathbb{R}^2\to \mathbb{R}^2$ are periodic functions.
+The fact that the kernel of $\lambda$ is preserved implies that there is some function $G:\mathbb{R}\to \mathbb{R}$ such that

-We can now argue as in \cite[Lemma 4.4]{Re}: the function $p_2-\beta p_1$ is constant on the straight line of irrational slope $y=\delta x$ which implies that it is constant everywhere.
+We can now argue as in \cite[Lemma 4.4]{Re}: the function $p_2-\beta p_1$ is constant on the straight line of irrational slope $y=\delta x$ thus it is constant everywhere.
 This shows that $G(z)=az+b$ for some constants $a,b$ and so

 The same argument applied to the foliation of slope $\alpha$ shows that

 for some constants $c,d$.
 Then